adamwolf/anki-sync-server/README.rst

 persistence requirements (the media DB and files are being worked on).
 All that is required is to extend one of the existing manager classes and then reference those classes in the config file.
 See ankisyncd.conf for the example config.

+API
+===
+A deck's numbers in the API results include their subdecks.
+This is to best match Anki.
+If you need the data for decks *without* including their subdecks, please file an issue.
+Please include what you're trying to do.